Gifted Early Access

 What if our student has moved into District 49 due to Military orders after this deadline?

 - MILITARY EXCEPTION: Per the Military Interstate Compact Agreement, any applications submitted after this deadline are allowed ONLY for students who have relocated to District 49 due to parental/guardian military orders.
 Proof of orders are required and should be included in the application.
-We are required by the Colorado Deparment of Education to make determination for Early Access, with this agreement, no later than School District 49's start date.
+Application deadlines are due by Friday, June 30, 2023.
+We are required by the Colorado Department of Education to make determination for Early Access, with this agreement, no later than School District 49's start date.
 This is the only exception.
-Directly contact Natalie Brown, Coordinator of Gifted Education.
+Directly contact Diane Neff, Coordinator of Gifted Education.